chilampoon/TCGA-ML/DEA/README.md

 - Scale the count matrix for afterward limma-voom implementation

 ###### Filter genes
 Since different gene filtering ways cause different DE results, and some types don't have metastasis samples or just 1-5 samples.
-Also I set up the DE metastatic sample threshold is 10, therefore here using the `keep <- rowSums(cpm(cfa) > 1) > 5` where the 5 is 10/2.
+Here using the `keep <- rowSums(cpm(cfa) > 1) > 7` where the 7 is 14/2, half of the smallest tissue sample size.

 #### 4. Limma-voom
 ##### 4-1.
 For protein-coding genes pancancer subset
 ##### 4-2.
 For all genes pancancer set
 ##### 4-3.
 Implement limma-voom in cancer types with more than 10 metastasis samples for coding gene subsets
+- Remove samples with low library size (5)
 - Remove lowly-expressed genes using functions in DESeq2 & edgeR
 - Normalize the counts using TMM method
 - Voom and limma: